-- A student unable to attend a scheduled hearing must notify the Hearing Coordinator at least 24 hours in advance of the scheduled hearing.
+- All hearings will be scheduled at the earliest convenience of all parties.
+Both parties will be allowed to bring any member of the College community to advise them at the hearing. - Students are expected to speak for themselves.
+No outside legal representatives will be allowed at a hearing. - A student unable to attend a scheduled hearing must notify the Hearing Coordinator at least 24 hours in advance of the scheduled hearing.
 Failure to attend a scheduled hearing will result in a finding of guilty and appropriate disciplinary action will be assessed by the Judicial Board.
 If the student has a valid excuse or a conflict with the scheduled hearing, then the Hearing Coordinator will reschedule the hearing.
 The Hearing Coordinator will determine if the student's excuse is valid.
 The student may appeal the decision of the Hearing Coordinator to the Executive Vice President. - The Hearing Coordinator will introduce the members of the hearing board, the accused, and the victim. - Then the case is introduced and the charges are read into the record. - The accused will then have the opportunity to enter a plea on the charges brought against him/her.
 However, the student also has the right to remain silent without any assumptions being made about responsibility.
-If the student remains silent, a 'not guilty' plea will be entered into the record by the Hearing Coordinator. - The accused shall be permitted to present the testimony of witnesses and other evidence in his/her defense.
+If the student remains silent, a 'not guilty' plea will be entered into the record by the Hearing Coordinator.

+- The accused shall be permitted to present the testimony of witnesses and other evidence in his/her defense.
 Defense witness(es) shall be subjected to questioning by the Hearing Board members. - If the accused pleads 'guilty', then the Judicial Hearing Board will ask for mitigating or extenuating circumstances from both sides about the incident.
 The Judicial Hearing Board will then excuse the alleged violator and all other parties and meet to determine the punishment to be given. - If the accused pleads 'not guilty', the Judicial Hearing Board will then be given the opportunity to ask questions of the victim, any witnesses, and the accused.
-The accused has the right to remain silent - The accused has the right to remain in the room for the case presentation. - The student has the right to have dismissed from consideration evidence that resulted from confessions obtained by coercion or deceit and objects or documents obtained as a result of an illegal search.
-An illegal search is one that does not follow the Limestone College Search and Seizure Procedure (pg. ) - The witness(es), if any, shall be called into the hearing and may be questioned by the Hearing Board and by the accused. - At the conclusion of the presentation of testimony and other evidence has been presented, all parties except the Judicial Hearing Board leave the room.
-The Judicial Hearing Board shall deliberate and render a verdict. (remove = in private the information presented and) - The Hearing Board first shall decide, in the light of evidence presented, whether the accused is guilty.
+The accused has the right to remain silent. - The accused has the right to remain in the room for the case presentation. - The student has the right to have dismissed from consideration evidence that resulted from confessions obtained by coercion or deceit and objects or documents obtained as a result of an illegal search.
+An illegal search is one that does not follow the Limestone College Search and Seizure Procedure (pg.
+20) - The witness(es), if any, shall be called into the hearing and may be questioned by the Hearing Board and by the accused. - At the conclusion of the presentation of testimony and when other evidence has been presented, all parties except the Judicial Hearing Board will leave the room.
+The Judicial Hearing Board shall deliberate and render a verdict. - The Hearing Board first shall decide, in the light of evidence presented, whether the accused is guilty.
 A vote may be taken by secret ballot of guilty or not guilty.
 If the individual is found guilty, appropriate disciplinary actions will be assigned. - If the Judicial Hearing Board determines the accused is guilty, the Office of Student Services will provide the Board with information regarding the sanction precedent for the offense in question.
 If the accused has a record of documented violations of College regulations, the Judicial Hearing Board will review the documentation prior to imposing a sanction for the offense.
 In fashioning an appropriate punishment, the Hearing Board may consider all relevant factors, including, but not limited to, the nature and severity of the misconduct and the prior disciplinary history of the student.